Zowiezo101/TheProDeoProject/README.md

 ## Check the Wiki
 The Wiki contains more information on how the directory is structured, how the code works and other detailed information.

+## The bow on the gift wrapping
+This README is meant as the little bow on the gift wrapping of the present.
+I've been working on this project for over ten years with love for God, to eventually give something to the people who want to get to know Him better.
+I'm sad to shelf this project, but this is for my own health.
+It's time for me to work on something different with renewed joy and a fire in my heart.
+Thanks for the family and friends that have supported me all these years to get this far, and thanks to God who gave me the passion and a distraction from many difficult and hard years with this project <3.